 Single oils that may open up the airways: eucalyptus globulus, eucalyptus blue, Copaiba, wintergreen, peppermint, myrtle and Idaho balsam fir.
 Many oils can help with managing stressful situations which can calm someone down during times of stress: lavender, chamomile, citrus and tree oils (frankincense, sandalwood, spruce) can be very calming.

 I believe our bodies were designed with systems in place to protect us: pain receptors in the nerves, coughing or sneezing to eliminate bacteria and a fever to fight against germ invaders.
 The problem is we have so many substances in our environment that could be causing these symptoms that we don’t always take the time to find out what the root cause is.
 The FDA has actually urged doctors to hold off on prescribing common daily asthma medications as they have been linked to severe and fatal asthma attacks.
-More importantly, I want to clean up my environment because I want to live a life of quality – wellness, purpose and abundance.
+More importantly, we should want to clean up our environment because it’s better for people and the planet – wellness, purpose and abundance.

 If you want healthy lungs, it’s important to listen to your body and discover the exposure of harmful substances that might be triggering your symptoms.
 Talk with your doctor about your options.
-Most doctors will agree that managing stress, providing my body with optimal nutrition, avoiding allergens are good choices for a healthy body.
+Most doctors will agree that managing stress, providing our bodies with optimal nutrition, and avoiding allergens are good choices for a healthy body.